 Once you have your strategies set up, its time to check out how your competitors are doing.

 Competitors analysis is one of the most important things in restaurant SEO.
-By analyzing your competitors, you get to know what works and what doesn’t for them.
+By analyzing your restaurant industry competitors, you get to know what works and what doesn’t for them.